2017 DUMAGUETE CITY: YOUR ULTIMATE TRAVEL GUIDE

 FESTIVALS IN DUMAGUETE CITY

 Sandurot Festival.
 The Sandurot Festival is held every 2nd week of November.
 The term sandurot was derived from the Visayan “pakig-sandurot” for the offering and enjoyment of hospitality.

 Buglasan Festival.
 This festival is held every month of December.
 The festival highlights include a showdown and street dancing competition.

 There are many places in Dumaguete to dine and enjoy great international and local dishes.
 But I would want to suggest the following food items which are closely associated with Dumaguete City.

 “Tempura” at the Boulevard.
 Very ideal for budget travellers and backpackers.
 While this food did not originate in Dumaguete City, this street food along with balot, fishballs,etc. are very popular in the place.
 Tempura is a fish cake (like kikiam) deep fried and dipped in spicy sauce.
-At the Boulevard, they have different sauces in different levels of spiciness to go with these food.
+At the Boulevard, they have different sauces in different levels of spiciness to go with this food.

 Painitan sa Dumaguete offers Budbud and Sikwate (Native Hot Chocolate)